 The financial statements also include notes that explain some of the information in the financial statements and provide more detailed data.
 Required supplementary information includes management's discussion and analysis, schedule of changes in net pension liability and related ratios - pension plan, and schedule of contributions - pension plan.
-Other supplementary information includes expenditures by grant program, indirect costs, and fringe benefit schedules.
+Other supplementary information includes expenditures by grant program and grant expenditures by agency.
 The following summarizes the major features of the District's financial statements, including the portion of the District's operations they cover and the types of information they contain.
 The remainder of this overview section of management's discussion and analysis explains the structure and contents of each of the statements.

-Type of Statement Government-Wide Governmental Funds Scope Entire Agency (except fiduciary funds) The activities of the District that are not proprietary or fiduciary Required financial Statements Statement of net position Statement of activities Balance sheet Statement of revenues, expenditures & changes in fund balances Accounting basis and measurement focus Accrual accounting and economic measurement focus Modified accrual accounting and current measurement focus Asset/liability Information All assets and liabilities, both financial and capital - short-term and long-term Only assets expected to be used up & liabilities that come due during the year or 60 days thereafter, no capital assets included In flow/out flow Information All revenues and expenses during year, regardless of when cash is received or paid Revenues for which cash is received during the year or 60 days after the end of year, expenditures when goods or services have been received and payment is due during the year or 60 days thereafter
+Type of Statement Government-Wide Governmental Funds

+Scope Entire Agency The activities of the

+(except fiduciary funds) District that are not

+proprietary or fiduciary

+Required financial Statement of net Balance sheet

+Statements position Statement of revenues,

+Statement of activities expenditures & changes in fund balances

+Accounting basis Accrual accounting and Modified accrual

+and measurement focus economic measurement accounting and current

+focus measurement focus

+Asset/liability All assets and liabilities, Only assets expected to

+Information both financial and be used up & liabilities

+capital - short-term and that come due during

+long-term the year or 60 days

+thereafter, no capital

+assets included

+In flow/out flow All revenues and Revenues for which

+Information expenses during year, cash is received during

+regardless of when cash the year or 60 days after

+is received or paid the end of year,

+expenditures when

+goods or services have

+been received and

+payment is due during

+the year or 60 days

+thereafter